carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 ![Comparison of the regressions of our dataset](../fig/regress_penguin_lin_tot.png)
 {: .language-python}

+Oh dear.
+It looks like our linear regression fits okay for our subset of the penguin data, and a few additional samples, but there appears to be a cluster of points that are poorly predicted by our model.

+This is a classic Machine Learning scenario known as over-fitting.
+We have trained our model on a specific set of data that isn't representitive of all the data we wish to predict and our model has become too specific to solve our general problem.

 Remember: *Garbage in, Garbage out* and *correlation does not equal causation*.
 Just because almost every winner in the olympic games drank water, it doesn't mean that drinking heaps of water will make you an olympic winner.

 {% include links.md %}